What is a high growth super fund?

 A high growth fund will have an even higher portion of its balance invested in growth assets compared to a balanced fund.
 For example, a balanced fund might have 30% of its balance invested in shares, while a high growth fund might have 60%.

-A lifestage super fund, for example the Virgin Money Super Lifestage Tracker, works a bit differently again.
+A lifestage super fund, for example, the Virgin Money Super Lifestage Tracker, works a bit differently again.
 A lifestage fund will change your investment mix as you get older, gradually reducing your exposure to growth assets as you get closer to retirement.
 This is all managed for you without you even noticing.
 So when you're young you'll be invested in a high growth fund, then this will change to a balanced fund and then later a conservative fund as you're about to retire.

-High growth versus balanced performance
+High growth vs balanced performance

 Looking at some of the biggest super funds, this table shows the average annual returns over the past 10 years for both the fund's balanced and high growth options.